-- 9.1 The ACD has not delegated the role of administrator of the Company.
-As administrator the ACD is responsible for the administration of Shareholders' accounts, liaison with Shareholders and reporting to Shareholders and processing share purchase and sale requests. - 9.2 The register of Shareholders is maintained by the ACD at its office at 177 Bothwell Street, Glasgow, G2 7ER and may be inspected at that address during normal business hours by any Shareholder or any Shareholder's duly authorised agent.
+9.1 The ACD acts as administrator and has not delegated the role of the administrator for the Company.
+As administrator the ACD is responsible for the administration of Shareholders' accounts, liaison with Shareholders, reporting to Shareholders and processing share purchase and sale requests.

+9.2 The register of Shareholders is maintained by the ACD at its office at 177 Bothwell Street, Glasgow, G2 7ER and may be inspected at that address during normal business hours by any Shareholder or any Shareholder's duly authorised agent.